Dublin man who changed name jailed for ‘terrorising’ fourth female victim

 Dublin’s vacant buildings: From the Iveagh Markets to the Rialto Cinema, here’s the story behind 16 empty properties

-Judge Comerford said the “severe beating” Mr Donegan inflicted on the woman in February 2012 had left her brain damaged and the offence was compounded when Donegan “left her lying” for 15 hours after the assault.
+Judge Comerford said the “severe beating” inflicted on the woman in February of that year left her brain damaged and the offence was compounded when she was left lying injured for 15 hours after the assault.

-Donegan committed his first assault aged 18 against a then partner and received a suspended 12 month sentence.
+At 18, he committed his first assault against a partner at the time and received a suspended 12 month sentence.

-He then, aged 22, received a three-year prison term with the final year suspended for two assaults carried out on another then partner in 2008.
+At 22, he received a three-year prison term with the final year suspended for two assaults carried out on another then partner in 2008.

-The judge said that in relation to his latest offence carried out while on bail, Donegan had “terrorised” his latest female victim.
+The judge said, in relation to his latest offence carried out while on bail, Donegan had “terrorised” the Co Clare woman.

-The woman said that Donegan imposed “a reign of terror” on her during the four hour ordeal on November 9th, despite her begging him to stop.
+The woman said that Donegan imposed “a reign of terror” on her on November 9th, despite begging him to stop.

 She said: “I believed that I would be killed by him and never see my children or family again.”